atsidaev/atsidaev.github.io/_posts/2015-2-2-Picasa-Command-Line-Uploader-OAuth2.md

 title: Picasa command line uploader (with OAuth2 support)
 ---

-I am a Picasa user.
-I'm not very happy with this (do not like neither application nor site), but storing photos in Picasa is obvious solution for any Google account holder.
+I am a Picasa user and I'm not very happy with this.
+Application is terrible (and works under Wine badly) and site is not very convinient too.
+But I use them since storing photos in Picasa is obvious solution for any Google account holder.
 For a long time I used some command line uploader I found somewhere on the net, but since 2015 Google dropped support of ClientLogin/OAuth1 in their services, so all of the command line tools (including even *GoogleCL* created by Google themself) stopped working.